 Gene co-expression network analysis

-We identified groups of co-expressed genes (i.e. gene modules) with expression profiles that correlated with OA treatment using weighted gene co-expression network analysis (WGCNA v1.70-3, [79]).
+We identified groups of co-expressed genes (i.e. gene modules) with expression profiles that correlated with OA treatment using weighted gene co-expression network analysis (WGCNA v1.70-3 [79]).
 Briefly, a weighted gene network was constructed from transformed gene counts with a signed adjacency matrix using the soft thresholding power 15, and minimum module size 75.
 Modules were merged if their eigengene expression correlated at R > 0.75, and those with eigengenes that correlated with pCO2 concentration at alpha=0.05 were determined to be associated with OA treatment.
 Modules with positive and negative correlations were designated as those with upregulated and downregulated expression profiles, respectively.

 Differential gene expression analysis